USMC1941/CS111-Rutgers/Assignments/2020_Fall/05_Assignment/README.md

 # Functions and Recursion – 70 course points

-write a library of `static` methods to generate and analyze weather forecasts.
+Write a library of `static` methods to generate and analyze weather forecasts.

 ## Programming